rafalp/Misago/dev-docs/plugins/hooks/get-thread-start-formset-hook.md

 ### Return value

-A `StartThreadFormset` instance with forms for posting a new thread.
+A `ThreadStartFormset` instance with forms for posting a new thread.

 ## Example